 Affiliate share10% of ticket · 5% of gear · [ESTIMATE]

-ResultOther shops promote your event instead of fighting it
+ResultOther shops promote Diver Ready events instead of fighting them

 Why this matters